airr-community/ogrdb/scripts/readme.md

 ### Usage Notes - partis

-Partis normally produces annotation results in YAML format.
-The R YAML parser was not able to process the size of file produced from a typical annotation run.
-Partis is capable of providing IMGT-aligned sequences, which are required by genotype_statistics.R, but these are only provided in 'presto-output' mode, which is missing other information required by the script: in particular the V-gene sequences of inferred alleles.
-A python script, convert_partis.py, is therefore provided.
+The information required by generate_statstics.R is split between partis's normal YAML output and that provided by the 'presto-output' mode.
+A python script, convert_partis.py, is is provided here.
 This will combine output from partis's yaml and presto annotations, producing CHANGEO format annotations and a FASTA file of genotype V-sequences.
 These files can then passed to generate_statistics.R. convert_partis.py is written in python 2.7 for compatibility with partis, and can be run from the command line in the same virtual environment.